snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 ((AttributeDefinition)b.getAttribute("my-attribute-name")).getPresentation().setType(IPresentable.TYPE_ATTACHMENT);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### Calling a restful service to embed the result into an iframe
+### Calling a RESTful service to embed the result into an iframe

 restful services can be added as attributes through a RestfulExpression.
 To do this on runtime, select any bean to configure it's type inside the bean-configurator.
 There are two possibilities to add a new attribute.